Daddy Lumba: First recordings and the Lumba Brothers (1983–1989)

 Fosu started singing at the age of 16, when he led the Juaben Senior High School choir from 1983 to 1984.
 He had also formed his first band, "Lumba Brothers," with his friends.
 He started to become widely known in the region when he formed the Nkwanta Wesley Singers, with the group gaining fame at the Anokye Krom Cultural Center.
 During this time, he composed the song "Lumba Lumba," dedicated to the South African freedom fighters of the time.
 The song became popular, earning him the nickname "Daddy Lumba," which later became his stage name.

 Once graduating from Juaben, he moved to Germany in 1983 with the support of his then girlfriend Theresa Abebrese, whom he met in high school, and the support of his School Teacher, Mama Acheampong.
 In Germany, he met Highlife musician Nana Acheampong.
 Acheampong was already in a duo called "Talking Dreams."
 They struck up a friendship and formed the duo the Lumba Brothers (derived from Daddy Lumba's earlier band).
-They planned to release their debut studio album, Yee Ye Aka Akwantuom in 1986, produced by Lumba's wife Akosua Serwaa.
+They planned to release their debut studio album, Yee Ye Aka Akwantuom in 1986, produced by Joseph Owusu Banahene.
 The album's commercial release was postponed to 1989 due to financial issues but went on to become an major success for the duo.
 The Lumba Brothers were cited for popularizing a new sub-genre of Highlife, called Burger-Highlife.
 In the following two years, the duo split up, but they still performed together at live shows for about ten years until Lumba relocated to another city.